Skip to content

 cryojax.simulator.FFTAtomRenderFn(cryojax.simulator.AbstractVolumeRenderFn) ¤

-Render a voxel grid using non-uniform FFTs and convoluton.
+Render a voxel grid using non-uniform FFTs and convolution.

 Arguments: